Technical SEO is an ever-evolving skill set and one that is far more mature than it was 20 years when I got started in the business.

 Why is Technical SEO important?

-In all of our workshops, we run a little segment that covers how building a website is a lot like building a house.
+In all of our workshops and training, we run a little segment that covers how building a website is a lot like building a house.

 In that section, we relate how your base HTML and your Technical SEO are the foundation and structure of your website.
 Just like the cement slab and the initial frame are the foundation of your house.